xiufengliu/xiufengliu.github.io/README.md

 ------

 - <span style="color: #ff0000;">**News*:** I am recruiting a Nordic5Tech-funded PhD student in Reinforcement Learning for for Autonomous Building Energy Management.
 The position is immediately available!
-(Please apply at [here](https://www.dtu.dk/english/about/job-and-career/vacant-positions/job?id=eace6f0d-f35a-4123-9d47-a6001503edaa) if you are interested).</span>
+(Please apply at [here](https://www.dtu.dk/english/about/job-and-career/vacant-positions/job?id=eace6f0d-f35a-4123-9d47-a6001503edaa)).</span>

 ## Biography

 I am a Senior researcher (Associate Professor) at the Department of Technology, Management and Economics at [Technical University of Denmark (DTU)](http://www.dtu.dk).
 I am a member of the research group of [System Analysis](http://www.sustainability.man.dtu.dk/english/research/energy-systems-analysis) within the university.

 I did my PhD at the Department of Computer Science ([Daisy research group](http://daisy.aau.dk)) in [Aalborg University (AAU)](http://www.aau.dk) Denmark from August 2008 to May 2012\.
 Prior to joining AAU, I was a scientific assistant in the [Åbo Akademi University](http://www.abo.fi) in Finland from September 2006 to July 2008\.
-During January 2013 to December 2014, I was a postdoctoral researcher in the [Data System Groups](https://uwaterloo.ca/data-systems-group/) at [University of Waterloo](http://www.uwaterloo.ca), Canada, and at the same period, I was cross-appointed as a research scientist by IBM Toronto research center.
+During January 2013 to December 2014, I was a postdoctoral researcher in the [Data System Group](https://uwaterloo.ca/data-systems-group/) at [University of Waterloo](http://www.uwaterloo.ca), Canada, and at the same period, I was cross-appointed as a research scientist by IBM Toronto research center.

 ------